tasmota/docs/Bluetooth.md

 + hm10scan
 start new discovery scan
 + hm10period x
-set or show interval in seconds between sensor read cycles (is set to the value of teleperiod at start)
+set or show interval in seconds between sensor read cycles (is set to the value of teleperiod at start). hm10period 1 will trigger one read cycle and not change the period.
 + hm10baud x
 set or show the speed of the serial interface of the esp8266, not of the hm10
 + hm10at xxxx